 Data scientists serve many different roles depending on a company’s needs; for such a broad role, there is no one-size-fits-all list of interview questions applicable to every project.

-Why do companies hire Data Scientists?
+Why Do Companies Hire Data Scientists?

 Modern companies collect and process large amounts of data daily, whether from their internal processes, their customers, or other external sources.
 After being treated, the data is stored and often left unused.
 If you sell any product, you likely have years’ worth of order history records lying around.
 Past data yields future value—with the right data scientist.